 The rule was originally developed to make annotation easier and has never been considered in the context of prejudice.
 So the answer to that question is NO.

 It is essential to keep a standard rule where one color moves first, allowing for consistency in tournament play.
 However, if you do not prefer white moving first, you can alternate the colors and ensure your king is on its colored square.

 The Consequences of Overwriting the First-Move Rule

 The main problem with changing who moves first is that many diagrams printed in databases and opening books would become invalidated.

-There has been a movement endorsed by several grandmasters called Move For Equality, advocating for black pieces starting first instead of the white pieces.
+There has been a movement endorsed by several grandmasters called Move For Equality, advocating for black pieces to start first instead of white pieces.
 However, it may be better to focus on giving players from underdeveloped countries more opportunities to participate at the international level.
 Nevertheless, everybody is free to devote their energy to what they believe is right, as long as it does not harm others.